How to Get Viewers on Twitch: 40 Proven Ways to Boost Your Channel

 2. Begging and Whining

-I’ve seen streamers beg and whine for viewers in Discord, on Twitch itself, and on social media.
+I’ve seen streamers beg and whine for viewers on Discord, Twitch itself, and social media.
 Don’t do this; it’s a bad look.

-I’ve mostly seen the whining on support Discords, where streamers get frustrated that they aren’t getting the support they think they deserve.
-They get upset with the Discord and start displaying a negative attitude toward the members.
+I’ve mostly seen the whining in support Discords, where streamers get frustrated that they aren’t getting the support they think they deserve.
+They get upset with the Discord community and start displaying a negative attitude toward the members.

 3. Only Promoting Yourself

 People don’t like to support folks they consider selfish.
-Many people think that they are the greatest person on Earth, and everyone should watch them just because.
-They only promote themselves, they get mad at communities that support each other, and their social media feeds are all about them.
+Many people think they are the greatest person on Earth, and everyone should watch them just because.
+They only promote themselves and get mad at communities that support each other.
+Their social media feeds are all about them.

 4. Being Rude